 Ans: Below are the different phases of development of embedded systems:

 - Idea: Development of embedded system starts with an answer/idea of some specific problem.

-- Specification: Lot of mind-storming session happens during this phase to collect the specification which solves the problem.
-It ends with listing of hardware and software components required for the development of system.
+- Specification: Many mind-storming sessions happen during this phase to collect the specification that solves the problem.
+It ends with the listing of hardware and software components required for the development of the system.

-- Iteration: Internal Testing and redevelopment based on results of test cases until development team satisfies with the system.
+- Iteration: Internal Testing and redevelopment based on test case results until the development team satisfies the system.

-- Validation: Validation is generally audit by external team to confirm the efficiency of embedded system.
+- Validation: Validation is generally audit by an external team to confirm the efficiency of an embedded system.

-- Optimization: Based on the results in different phases, optimization has been done to increase the efficiency of embedded system.
+- Optimization: Based on the results in different phases, optimization has been done to increase an embedded system's efficiency.

 Q10.
 What are the different design models for the development of embedded system?

-Ans: Like software development, there are different design models for the development of embedded system such as waterfall model (requirements freeze before development), iterative model (simple implementation first and later increase complexity and features in later stage) etc.
+Ans: Like software development, there are different design models for developing embedded systems such as waterfall model (requirements freeze before development), iterative model (simple implementation first and later increase complexity and features in a later stage), etc.

 Subscribe us to receive more such articles updates in your email.